-

 Penalties for Drivers Younger than 21

-Drivers younger than 21 face a stricter point system in Utah.
-While the same number of points per violation listed above still apply, if you accumulate 70 or more within a three-year period, you could be looking at:
+Drivers younger than 21 years old face a stricter point system in Utah.
+While the same number of points per violation listed above still apply, if you accumulate 70 or more within a 3 year period, you could be looking at:

 - A hearing and subsequent suspension

-- Denial of driving privileges from 30 days to one year
+- Denial of driving privileges from 30 days to 1 year

 Keep in mind a judge can vary these points can plus or minus 10% for traffic violations; the only exception is for speeding tickets.
 Any points for moving traffic violations and suspensions will stay on your driving record for three years.